We believe that normalising conversations around mental health leads to better care.

 I am passionate about breaking the stigma around mental health in our Tamil community and am honoured to be a part of the Thadam team.
 I am a part of the social media team in Thadam.
 I was born in Sri Lanka, grew up in New Zealand and then settled in Australia.
 In my free time, I like to spend time with my family and friends and enjoy playing with my chocolate Labrador, Archer.

-We have a lot of work to get through together, so please follow us on the journey to better mental health.
+Join us on the journey to better mental health.

 There is a growing realisation that improving mental health is essential for improving the lives of our entire community.
 I have experience offering counselling support to high school students through early intervention strategies and awareness.
 I honestly believe empowering the youth in our community can be achieved through Thadam’s advocacy.